SpineML/spineml.github.io/spinecreator/sourcewin/index.md

 ### Install python

 Go to [http://python.org](http://python.org]) and Find Downloads -> Windows.
-Download Python 2.7.x in as a Windows x86-64 MSI installer.
-Again, install in the normal way.
+Download Python 2.7.x in as a Windows x86 MSI installer. **Don't choose the 64 bit version!** We need the 32 bit python libraries, as this will match the 32 bit build of SpineCreator that we're going to make.

-## Building the software
+## Building the SpineML toolchain on Windows

 I'm going to make use of the bash shell, which should now be installed.
 To open a bash shell, you can open a command line terminal